cdhowe/JT-Mapper/README.md

 By automatically showing you where the stations you can hear are, `JT-Mapper` gives you an overview of all the stations currently being heard within your transceiver's passband and where they are.
 The color codes also reflect the progress each station has made through their standardized QSO, allowing you to target new QSOs when they've completed their exchange.

 ## Running JT-Mapper
+### My Ham Environment
+My station is modest.
+My rig is an old Icom 706MKIIg HF-VHF-UHF transceiver that feeds an off-center fed dipole.
+The computer I use is a Mac mini running Mac OS X 10.12.4.
+It connects to the rig through a Signalink USB audio interface.

+While `JT-Mapper` was designed for Mac OS X, it should run on Linux machines with only parameter changes and one comment change.
+Running on Windows would require a bit more tweaking, largely to work around the lack of a `tail` command to examine the ALL.TXT file.

 #### On Linux and Mac OS X
 Before you can run JT-Mapper, you need to install the R programming environment and a collection of packages for plotting and data manipulation.
 Fortunately, all of these are open source and readily available.